meowdog011011/plitfarmer-series/README.md

 # my first unity games: The Plitfarmer Series

-This repo will contain all versions of the game Plitfarmer Platformer and the sequel, Plitfarmer Blockbreaker.
+This repo contains all versions of the game Plitfarmer Platformer and the sequel, Plitfarmer Blockbreaker.
+It is archived as I do not plan on working on it anymore.

-If you want to contribute with your ideas, create an issue.
-All ideas and feedback are welcome!

 ## Change Log: Plitfarmer Platformer